-In this podcast, that is coming soon, we explore the importance of tying executive compensation to ESG performance, as well as some innovative strategies and models for achieving this.
+In this podcast, we explore the importance of tying executive compensation to ESG performance, as well as some innovative strategies and models for achieving this.
 We explore goal setting, ESG focus areas, and the levels of compensation that should be tied to ESG performance.